 This is a recipe for academic discontent and disillusionment.
 It’s like trying to build a house on quicksand.

-With the high-level stuff covered, we’ll now get into the thick of it – how to get straight A's in your actual classes.
+With the high-level stuff covered, we’ll now get into the thick of it: how to get straight As in your actual classes.
 This section will cover general class strategies that apply to every single class you take, regardless of subject.
-Then Section 4 will cover strategies for individual subjects like math and English.
+Section 4 will then cover strategies for individual subjects like math and English.

-3.1 Understand How the Class is Graded
+#1: Understand How the Class Is Graded

 At the beginning of the year, every teacher makes clear how the class will be graded.
 This varies tremendously from subject to subject and teacher to teacher, and it’s important to understand where you should be spending your time to get the best results.